RetroAchievements/docs/docs/developer-docs/devquests.md

 Do any of these tasks to earn a new respin token:

-- Resolve (Not close) 10 tickets from inactive devs (can be used towards DQ1, Ticket Massacre)
+- Resolve (Not close) 10 tickets from inactive devs (can be used towards DevQuest 001, Ticket Massacre)
-- Earn DevQuest 003 (Singles In Your Area)
+- Earn DevQuest 003 (Singles in Your Area)
 - Update 10 achievements towards DevQuest 005 (Trigger Happy)
 - Earn a point towards DevQuest 002 (Retro Renovator) or DevQuest 013 (complete.me)
-- Make a set for DQ16 (Wish This Set)
+- Make a set for DevQuest 016 (Wish This Set)

 ## Suggestions